+If can cockatiels eat peanuts how about peanut shells?
 No, peanuts shells might be harmful to cockatiels and should be avoided.
-Cockatiels should only eat peanuts without the shell.
+Cockatiels should only eat peanuts without shell.
 Aflatoxin may be quite poisonous to cockatiels, although it can also cause liver damage.

 Furthermore, don’t give your cockatiel any older peanuts.
 The mold on peanuts is also harmful to birds since it contains the same poison.
 We suggest avoiding peanuts that have been in a damp area or are too old.